Guy Pratt

-Guy Adam Pratt (born 3 January 1962) is a British bassist.
-He has worked with artists including Pink Floyd (also David Gilmour and Nick Mason), Roxy Music (also Bryan Ferry), Gary Moore, Madonna, Peter Cetera, Michael Jackson, the Smiths, Robert Palmer, Echo & the Bunnymen, Tears for Fears, Icehouse, Bananarama, Iggy Pop, Tom Jones, Debbie Harry, Whitesnake, Womack & Womack, Kirsty MacColl, Coverdale•Page, Lemon Jelly, the Orb, All Saints, Stephen Duffy, Robbie Robertson, and A. R. Rahman.
-In addition to his work as a session musician, Pratt has been a member of the Australian rock band Icehouse, and is currently a member of the band Nick Mason's Saucerful of Secrets with Gary Kemp of Spandau Ballet.
+Guy Adam Pratt (born 3 January 1962) is an English bassist.
+He has worked with artists including Pink Floyd, Roxy Music, Gary Moore, Madonna, Peter Cetera, Michael Jackson, the Smiths, Robert Palmer, Echo & the Bunnymen, Tears for Fears, Icehouse, Bananarama, Iggy Pop, Tom Jones, Debbie Harry, Whitesnake, Womack & Womack, Kirsty MacColl, Coverdale•Page, Lemon Jelly, the Orb, All Saints, Stephen Duffy, Robbie Robertson and A. R. Rahman.

+Pratt was a member of the Australian rock band Icehouse, a founding member of the American rock band Toy Matinee, and is currently a member of the band Nick Mason's Saucerful of Secrets.

-Pratt has also been an actor and worked on TV and film soundtracks, including Dick Tracy (1990), Last Action Hero (1993), Hackers (1995), Still Crazy (1998) and Johnny English Reborn (2011).
+Pratt has also worked on TV and film soundtracks, including Dick Tracy (1990), Last Action Hero (1993), Hackers (1995), Still Crazy (1998) and Johnny English Reborn (2011).
 In 2005 he debuted a one-man music and comedy show.
+Pratt has been nominated for two Ivor Novello Awards and was awarded an ARIA Award for his work with Icehouse.

 Early life

-Pratt was born on 3 January, 1962, in a flat above a shop on the Cut, London.
+Pratt was born on 3 January 1962, in a flat above a shop on the Cut, London.
 His father, Mike Pratt, was an actor, songwriter and screenwriter who died when Guy was 14.
 Pratt worked for a while as a graphic designer, but decided to concentrate on a music career.
-In the late 1970s, Pratt was in a band based in Southend-on-Sea called Speedball, which released a single on NO PAP1 Records called 'No Survivors'.

-In 1981, aged 19, Pratt was asked to tour with Icehouse.
-Two years later as a member of Icehouse he supported David Bowie on his Serious Moonlight Tour, which was Bowie's longest, largest, and most successful concert tour.
-A support slot at a 1984 David Gilmour solo concert led to a stint with Pink Floyd.
-He also spent some time in Los Angeles where he played with Madonna and Michael Jackson.